Knappek/Knappek.github.io/docs/tanzu/platform-automation-toolkit/deploy-vsphere-with-nsxt-for-tas-tkgi.md

 * vCenter
 * NSX Manager

-We pre-configure some NSX resources required for TAS & TKGi (like a T0 Router, T1 Routers, IP Pools etc.) using the following opinionated vars yaml (see more documentation [how to deploy labs](https://github.com/laidbackware/vmware-lab-builder?tab=readme-ov-file#deploying)):
+We pre-configure some NSX resources required for TAS & TKGi (like a T0 Router, T1 Routers, IP Pools etc.) using the following opinionated vars yaml (see more info in [how to deploy labs](https://github.com/laidbackware/vmware-lab-builder?tab=readme-ov-file#deploying)):

 ```yaml
 ---